 For many collectors, an MLB rookie card is the first collectible trading card featuring a baseball player during their maiden season with the league.
 Because of their limited printing run, these cards have the potential to be the most valuable of all the cards featuring that player — especially if they have a successful or memorable career.

 Traditionally, rookie cards are made from sturdy paper stock or paperboard.
 But recently, card manufacturers have been using new mediums to mint the latest rookie cards.
 One of these are blockchain-based assets known as NFTs, whose enhanced security, tradability, and versatility are ideal for sports collectibles.
-To start exploring the world of crypto-collectibles, sign up for an account with Dibbs and receive free NFTs:

 A revolutionary both on and off the field, Jackie Robinson influenced every aspect of professional baseball.